-This was devastating for an alcoholic in early recovery.
+This abandonment was devastating.
 I was left alone to deal with my inner emptiness and chronic insecurity.
 AA was the glue that held me together.
 Without the fellowship, it was inevitable that I would start drinking again.
-I was so mentally unstable that I was fortunate that I didn’t end up in a psychiatric hospital.
+I was so mentally unstable that I was fortunate that I didn’t end up in a psych ward.

 The loneliness of untreated alcoholism

-Being alone for even short periods of time filled me with anxiety.
-I heard my fellow alcoholics share how uncomfortable they were in their own skin when they were newly sober.
+Being alone for even short periods filled me with anxiety.
+I heard my fellow alcoholics share how uncomfortable they were in their skin when they were newly sober.
 I knew what they meant.

 My wife had been my security blanket.
 I would dread the thought of going back to an empty house after a meeting.
 My solution was to get to another meeting as soon as possible.
 I soon became addicted to meetings.
 Coming home was depressing.
-If I didn’t have at least 5 messages on my answering machine, I would feel a sense of abandonment.
-This was my untreated alcoholism.
-This was the bankruptcy that Bill describes so well in the AA literature:
+A poignant feeling of loneliness would come over me if I didn’t have at least five messages on my answering machine.
+Here was my untreated alcoholism.
+Here is the bankruptcy that Bill describes so well in the AA literature:

 “No other kind of bankruptcy is like this one” (12&12 – First page – Step one)